 As word of the project spread throughout the artist community, more and more artists wanted to be involved.
 Eventually, over 40 artists participated in the creation of rocks for the cairn, 2 artists worked on the internal structure and three artists collaborated on the video accompaniment.
 The pieces gathered in garages and studios prior to its installation at the Anacortes Arts Festival Arts at the Port fine art exhibition in August of 2019.
 During it's exhibition at the Festival, "Say Their Names" was viewed by approximately 10,000 visitors.

 As part of the installation of the memorial cairn, a multi-media video production focused on gun violence was created, as well as an additional screen displaying Gun Violence Archive, a real-time representation of gun violence that also includes an interactive conversational component.
-Also, a three-dimensional sculpture by a Northwest sculptor using materials collected from the initial gun turn-in was be exhibited.
+Also, included was a three-dimensional sculpture using materials collected from the initial gun turn-in.
 The public was invited to write thoughts on a blackboard...it was completely filled by the end of the exhibition.